groupcash/core/structures.md

 # Data Structures

-This document described the data structures that the proposed currency system is based on.
+This document describes the data structures that the proposed currency system is based on.
 These structures allow to **issue** coins, **transfer** their ownership and **confirm** them, i.e. avoid double spending, without a central database.

 The data structures and their graphical representations are a adopted from the [bitcoin] whitepaper.